 Stroll the Amsterdam Canals

-Watch out for Bikes in Amsterdam!
+Watch Out for Bikes in Amsterdam!

 Bicycles are everywhere.
 As fans of pedal power, we were impressed with so many people using bikes as their method of transportation.
 We found it amazing how effortlessly people moved about on bicycles, even with the extra encumbrance of hauling groceries, musical instruments and multiple children.